sparten11740/allmylights/README.md

 Given that you are looking at this page, you probably have a smart home framework in place already and want to integrate with it.
 Chances are that you are using MQTT as part of that setup.
 In that case you can go ahead and skip the rest of this section.
 If you're using a smart home framework without MQTT, please refer to the following resources for getting your MQTT server started and integrated.

 #### OpenHAB Integration
-> :grey_exclamation: An OpenRGB Binding for OpenHAB does not exist.
+> An OpenRGB Binding for OpenHAB does not exist.
 However, it is something that would be easy to implement and would make myself as a companion obsolete.

 OpenHAB has a binding that connects with an MQTT broker.
 Install the broker [Mosquitto](https://mosquitto.org/) on your device running OpenHAB and afterwards proceed installing the [MQTT Binding](https://www.openhab.org/addons/bindings/mqtt/).